Division of Research and Graduate Studies

 Graduate Studies - Regulations

 Students pursuing advanced degrees at California State University, Fresno are a distinctive and valued part of the university.
 One in five Fresno State students is enrolled at a more advanced level as a postbaccalaureate or graduate student.
-More than 3,000 such students are enrolled in studies leading to a graduate degree at either the master's or doctoral level, or to the attainment of an advanced credential or a certificate of advanced study.
+More than 3,000 such students are enrolled in studies leading to a graduate degree at either the master's or doctoral level.
+Some of these students also obtain advanced credentials or certificates of advanced study.

 There are many reasons, both academic and personal, that have drawn these individuals to California State University, Fresno.
 Some have come in recognition of the excellence of the university's graduate programs, many of which are nationally recognized by external accrediting agencies.
 Others have been attracted by a sterling group of graduate faculty members who take seriously the requirement to be teacher-scholars and have garnered many awards in teaching and research.
 Other students have come because of the availability of outstanding facilities that encourage student research and professional development.
 The natural laboratories of the adjacent Sierra Nevada and the geography of the Central Valley of California provide exciting dimensions for those interested in environmental and ecological research.
 Collaborative sites jointly operated with governmental agencies and other universities exist in areas such as biomedical research, marine sciences, engineering, agriculture, business, and education.
 With a campus focus on both applied and theoretical research, students can be more readily assured of an opportunity to match their interests with those of the faculty members.